 Islamic State faces imminent Raqqa defeat, Syrian YPG says

-BEIRUT: Islamic State is on the verge of defeat in Syria's Raqqa and the city may finally be cleared of the jihadists on Saturday or Sunday, the Syrian Kurdish YPG militia said on Saturday.
+AIN ISSA, Syria/BEIRUT: Islamic State is on the verge of defeat in Syria's Raqqa and the city may finally be cleared of the jihadists on Saturday or Sunday, the Syrian Kurdish YPG militia told Reuters on Saturday.

+The U.S.-led coalition against Islamic State said around 100 of the jihadist group's fighters had surrendered in Raqqa in the last 24 hours and had been "removed from the city", but it still expected difficult fighting "in the days ahead".

+It did not say how they had been removed or where the fighters had been taken.

 "The battles are continuing in Raqqa city.
 Daesh (Islamic State) is on the verge of being finished.
 Today or tomorrow the city may be liberated," YPG spokesman Nouri Mahmoud told Reuters by telephone.